Impossible Engineering

-Impossible Engineering is a television series produced for Discovery's Science Channel in the US., UKTV's Yesterday in the UK, RMC Decouverte in France, Societe Radio-Canada's Ici Explora in Canada, SVT in Sweden, Discovery Italy in Italy as well as with other broadcasters around the world.
+Impossible Engineering is a television series produced for Discovery's Science Channel in the US, UKTV's Yesterday in the UK, RMC Decouverte in France, Societe Radio-Canada's Ici Explora in Canada, SVT in Sweden, Discovery Italy in Italy as well as with other broadcasters around the world.
+The first episode was released in April 2015.

 Each episode focuses on one modern-day engineering achievement, with historical segments about the engineering pioneers who helped pave the way for present-day engineers.
 Each one-hour-long programme details how giant structures, record-beating buildings, and the world's most cutting-edge ships, trains, and planes are built and work using 3D graphics, archives, and specially shot footage.

 As of January 2020, five series of Impossible Engineering have been produced.
 In addition, two series of a spin-off called Impossible Railways in most territories and Impossible Engineering: Extreme Railroads in the US have been produced.